DavisVaughan/strapgod/README.md

 ## Example

-Note how creating a `bootstrapped_df` does not add a new column, or new rows, but the groups are modified.
+Note how creating a `resampled_df` does not add a new column, or new rows, but the groups are modified.

 ``` r